 Qualified inmates should contact a Programs or Education staff member, preferably their case manager, at their correctional facility for assistance in the following matters:

 Inmates can take correspondence courses in the Friday Center’s Self-paced Courses program.
 These courses have a nine-month enrollment period.
 A renewal of four months is available for a $30 fee (paid by the Correctional Education Program).
 A second four-month renewal is available in some circumstances, but the $75 second-renewal fee is not covered by the Correctional Education Program.

-Credits for self-paced and on-site classroom courses taken through the Correctional Education Program are transferable to other colleges, universities, and community colleges that offer an equivalent course, as long as the student has a final course grade of C or better.
+Credits for self-paced and on-site classroom courses taken through the Correctional Education Program generally are transferable to other colleges, universities, and community colleges that offer an equivalent course, as long as the student has a final course grade of C or better.

-Associate Director for Correctional Education
+Assistant Director of Correctional Education

 If you are interested in supporting Correctional Education, please contact Raphael Ginsberg at 919-962-6141 or firstname.lastname@example.org.